Welcome to Unschooling to University!

 We know that not everyone aspires to go to post-secondary schools, and that is fine.
 We know that some families do wish to plan for that type of education and we aim to help them navigate the waters from unschooling and self-determining their learning during the “school-age” years to a more formal learning environment during the adult years.

 Many of these insights come from our family of 5 children, in which we unschooled (self-directed education) the children anywhere from 8 to 12 years that they would have been in school.
-We had many family friends that also unschooled and I tell their experiences (The Team of Twenty Five) in the Unschooling To University book.
-Over half the 25 children profiled, attended university in STEM careers.
-Only half went the high school diploma route.
-We live in the most homeschool-regulated place on earth and have managed to secure adequate credentials for university acceptance in at least 15 universities across Canada.
+We had many family friends that also unschooled and I tell their experiences (The Team of Thirty) in the Unschooling To University book, now available for pre-order on Amazon.
+12 of the 30 children profiled, attended university in STEM careers.
+Some went the high school (and self-designed) diploma route and some did not.

 Judy Arnall, BA, CCFE, DTM